steveblue/angular2-rollup/README.md

 You can choose to run an Express server in parallel with build tasks, with or without Livereload enabled

-- `ngr --build dev --watch --serve` Builds development environment, runs Express server with livereload
+- `ngr build dev --watch --serve` Builds development environment, runs Express server with livereload
-- `ngr --serve` Runs Express server, make sure you have built beforehand!
+- `ngr serve` Runs Express server, make sure you have built beforehand!

 Production builds do not require the CLI, just the package.json